History of the Common Security and Defence Policy: 1948–1954: Western Union, its Defence Organisation and failure of the European Defence Community

-The establishment of NATO and the International Authority for the Ruhr, along with the signing of a succession of treaties establishing Organisation for European Economic Cooperation (April 1948), the Council of Europe (May 1949) and the European Coal and Steel Community (April 1951), left the Western Union and its founding Treaty of Brussels devoid of much of their prominence.
-By 1951, the fear of possible Soviet aggression in Europe, as well as the Pleven plan, proposed in 1950 by then French Prime Minister René Pleven in response to the American call for the rearmament of West Germany, led France, West Germany, Italy and the Benelux – the Inner six of European integration – to propose a scheme that was similar in nature to the ECSC but concerned defence; the European Defense Community (EDC).
-The EDC would have consisted of a pan-European military divided into national components, with a common budget, common institutions, common arms and centralised procurement.
+In October 1950, French Prime Minister René Pleven substantiated the idea by outlining the creation of a common army of the "inner six" countries of European integration (Belgium, France, Italy, Luxembourg, the Netherlands, and West Germany) under a European defense minister and ministry.
+This scheme that was similar in nature to the ECSC but concerned defence should strengthen defence against the Soviet threat without directly rearming Germany, as the Americans had called for.
+In November 1950, the Bundestag approved the German contribution to the "Pleven Plan".

+This European Defense Community (EDC) would have consisted of a pan-European military divided into national components, with a common budget, common institutions, common arms and centralised procurement.
 At the time, this was favoured over admitting Germany to NATO.
 The General Treaty (Deutschlandvertrag) of 1952 formally named the EDC as a prerequisite of the end of Allied occupation of Germany.
+In May 1952, the EDC Treaty was finally signed by all participating foreign ministers.
+As a long-term vision, it even envisioned the merging of Europe into a political union (the so-called European Political Community).
 The EDC founding treaty did not enter into force, however, as it failed to obtain approval for ratification on 30 August 1954 in the French National Assembly where Gaullists feared for national sovereignty and Communists opposed a European military consolidation that could rival the Soviet Union.